La clase de español

 - Obedecer las normas de KMS (Including celebrations!)

-Materials: You minimally need a SPANISH-ONLY notebook, folder, loose leaf paper, sharpened pencils, white board marker, and a red ballpoint pen.
+Materials: You minimally need a SPANISH-ONLY notebook, folder, loose leaf paper, sharpened pencils, white board and marker.
 You have an on-line textbook entitled ¡Qué Chévere 1!
 You can access it anywhere with an internet connection via the following path:

 - On the Kyrene Home Page, Click on “STUDENTS” & then click “EDUCATIONAL RESOURCES”